Group can monitor Arizona ballot drop boxes, US judge rules - KESQ

 The Arizona Alliance for Retired Americans said it was disappointed.

-“We continue to believe that Clean Elections USA’s intimidation and harassment is unlawful,” it said, shortly before filing an appeal.
+“We continue to believe that Clean Elections USA’s intimidation and harassment is unlawful,” it said, adding it would “seek immediate appellate review and emergency relief.”

 Liburdi issued his ruling two days after a hearing on the first of two similar cases.
 The attorney for Clean Elections USA had argued that such a broad restraining order would be unconstitutional.